 Place red currants and water in non-reactive saucepan.

 Spoon into a jellybag or cloth to drain, suspended over a bowl.
-Let stand and drain at least 12 hours.
+Let stand and drain for 2 to 4 hours, or overnight.
 When letting the juice drain, don't squeeze the bag or cloth to speed it up, or your jelly may well get cloudy.

 Traditional sugar version of red currant jellyPut this juice and sugar in a non-reactive saucepan according to the following quantities: